 Kerrie Wilkins-Yel and Aisha Farra

 Chapter 24: Using Power for Good: Learning to Recognize Hidden Biases/Strengths to Improve Workplace Relationships

 Chapter 25: Gender and Racial/Ethnic Disparities in the Workplace

 Nadya A. Fouad and Stephanie G. Burrows

-Chapter 26: Working People: Black and Brown Workers and the Poultry Processing Industry in the Deep South
+Chapter 26: Working People: Black and Brown Workers and the Poultry Processing Industry in the U.S. South

 Practice, Systematic, and Policy Perspectives on Work

 Chapter 27: Women’s Leadership and Advancement in a Kaleidoscope World: Opportunity awaits